 The concept of secrecy might evoke an image of two people in conversation, with one person actively concealing from the other.
 Yet, such concealment is actually uncommon.
 It is far more common to ruminate on our secrets.
 It is our tendency to mind-wander to our secrets that seems most harmful to well-being.
 Simply thinking about a secret can make us feel inauthentic.
 Having a secret return to mind, time and time again, can be tiring.
 When we think of a secret, it can make us feel isolated and alone.

 To better understand the harms of secrecy, my colleagues and I first set out to understand what secrets people keep, and how often they keep them.
-We found that 97% of people have at least one secret at any given moment, and people have, on average, 13 secrets.
-A survey of more than 5,000 people found that common secrets include preferences, desires, issues surrounding relationships and sex, cheating, infidelity, and violations of others’ trust.
+We found that 97 percent of people have at least one secret at any given moment, and people have, on average, 13 secrets.
+A survey of more than 5,000 people found that common secrets include preferences, desires, issues surrounding relationships and sex, cheating, infidelity and violations of others’ trust.

 Across several studies, we asked participants to estimate how frequently they concealed their secret during conversations with others, and also how frequently they thought about the secret outside of social interactions.
 We found that the more frequently people simply thought about their secrets, the lower their well-being.
 The frequency of active concealment when interacting with others, however, had no relationship to well-being.